dglauber1/dglauber1.github.io/index.md

 ---
-prev-musing: the-flux-of-things
+prev-musing: culture-of-whiteness
-title: the culture of whiteness
+title:
-time: hot night 🌓
+time: before bed 🌒
 collection: musings
 ---
-the culture of whiteness \
-is not really a culture\
+<cite>Prentis Hemphill</cite> on love:
+> I think love ... is when we will
+> another's existence ...
+> Willing another's existence could
+> happrn near or far, across time.
+It's
-but a script\
+> not force or control, but a light
+> and steady touch, a presence and
+> attention.
+The steadiness of love,
+> the will of it, is what gives it
+> weight, distinguishes it from the
+> thin love that Toni Morrison warns
+> about in her novel **Beloved**.
-a set of rules. \
+> To will someone is a generosity of
-the script - of whiteness - \
-that i carry\
-will hurt you\
-just as yours me

-to be accountable to that \
-we need to be in a culture \
-of feedback\
-of bravery\
-of freedom\
-of choice

-whirling movements\
+> our own spirit, a shift from scarcity,
+> a faith in connection.
+Love is a kind
-of whirling grace
+> of reunification.

-thru the thick and the thin\
-the slime and the sludge

-hunger-driven\
-silent as a knife